scrasmussen/wrf_hydro_nwm_public/src/CPL/BMI_cpl/README.md

 This allows for different models to use the BMI functions to couple and interact together.

-## Drivers
+## Languages
-WRF-Hydro's driver is implemented using BMI's model control functions in the following languages:
+WRF-Hydro's BMI functionality has been implemented in the following languages:
   - Fortran
   - Python
-  - C++
+  - C

+Note: since the `bind c` arrays are passed as assumed size to the `get_value_at_indices` procedures, the size of the arrays must be passed somehow.
+This is done by putting the size as the first value in the indices array.
+This is done by a wrapper in Python but needs to be done in C.

 ## Adding new variables